robertxa/pytherion/README.rst

 			          Set 10 by default
 	15. scale       : (Real) scale of the map
 			          Set to 500 by default that corresponds to 1/500
-	16. Errorfiles  : (Boolean) If True (by default), an error will be raised if output files exists in the folder If False, only a warning is raised, and the previous files are erased by the new ones.
+	16. Errorfiles  : (Boolean) If True (by default), an error will be raised if output files exist in the folder If False, only a warning is raised, and the previous files are erased by the new ones.
 			          Use with caution
+	17. fle_tro_fnme_encoding: (string) character set encoding (e.g., cp1252 or iso-8859-1) of the .tro file to convert.
+Default is utf-8.

 Help files
 ----------